YinJC/uk-tex-faq/FAQ-findwidth.md

----
-layout: page
-title: Finding the width of a letter, word, or phrase
+# Finding the width of a letter, word, or phrase
----

 Put the word in a box, and measure the width of the box.
 For example,
 ```latex